 Advantages of LED Christmas Lights

 With Christmas in July promotions in full swing, now is an opportune time to purchase LED Christmas lights.
 After all, the holidays are one of the best times to take advantage of LED savings.
-LED Christmas lights use up to 33% less energy than regular Christmas lights, saving the environment as well as your wallet.
+LED Christmas lights use up to 33% less energy than regular Christmas lights, saving the environment as well as money in your wallet.
 But LED lights not only use less energy and cost less money; they also offer several other advantages over their incandescent predecessors.
 Let’s take a look at why you should upgrade your Christmas lights this holiday season.

 By now, everyone is (or should be) aware of the environmental benefits of using less energy.
 Using less energy means we can keep more of the natural resources we use to produce energy on earth for longer, and it also means we can help reduce the amount of pollution coming from our power plants.
 Because LEDs use such little power in comparison to energy-guzzling incandescents (an average LED light string consumes less than 5 watts of power vs. 20 watts or more for an incandescent string) they are by far the more eco-friendly choice.